Not sure if SUPPLY POINTe Franchising is right for you?

 Potential Mitigations

-- Your attorney might be able to negotiate more favorable terms to compensate for the higher risks associated with a smaller, less established system.
+• Your attorney might be able to negotiate more favorable terms to compensate for the higher risk of joining an unproven system.

 Possible Fad Business